Become a Master Gardener

 How to Apply

-The deadline for applying for the 2026 Training Course has not been determined yet.
-Come back in the fall for more information.
+The deadline for applying for the 2026 Training Course will be December 10, 2025.

 The training course costs $225 (cost after the deadline is $275), with need-based scholarships available by request.
 We welcome all and do not want financial considerations to be an obstacle in gaining great volunteers and partners from across our communities.